Some useful information for disabled visitors to Truro.

 Visit Truro Tourist Information Centre Acessibility

-- Access within the Tourist Information - The shop is small but it is wide enough for wheelchairs to move around.
-We also have a lowered desk for visitors in wheelchairs.
+- Access within the Tourist Information – The shop is a reasonable size and is wide enough for wheelchairs to move around.
 We have a number of racks & displays that are accessible from a wheelchair & staff are on hand to reach any higher items.

-- Disabled Toilets - We do not have a disabled toilet in the Tourist Information, the nearest are situated at Lower Lemon street or Green Street both are on flat surfaces.
+- Disabled Toilets – We do not have a disabled toilet in the Tourist Information.
+The nearest are situated at Lower Lemon Street and are on flat surfaces.

 - Visually Impaired Customers- Our signs are not written in braille but our staff are happy to assist visitors with visual impairments.
-All serivce dogs are welcome in the Tourist information centre.
+All service dogs are welcome in the Tourist Information Centre.

-- Dogs are welcome in the Tourist Information.
+- Dogs are welcome in the Tourist Information Centre.

 - We are registered as a safe place for vulnerable people.

-- The nearest Car park to our office is Garras Wharf (long stay), TR1 2TN where there are 19 disabled parking bays.
-Please remember that you do need to register your car with Cornwall Council beforehand.
-(0300 1234 222) Access from the car park is via a sub way with a slope up to Lemon Quay which is flat.
+- The nearest car park to our office is Garras Wharf (long stay), TR1 2TN where there are 19 disabled parking bays.
+Please remember that you do need to register your car with Cornwall Council beforehand (0300 1234 222).
+Access from the car park is via a sub way with a slope up to Lemon Quay which is flat.
 There is a dropped kerb on to the pavement outside the Pannier Market.
-Access can be gained through Tinners court (next to the market) which is flat and taking a left on to Princes street and on to Boscawen street.
+Access can be gained through Tinners court (next to the market) which is flat and taking a left on to Princes street then crossing on to Boscawen street.
 Please click here for our current map.

 - Many staff have taken part in the customer service scheme Welcome for All.

-- There is no general background noise in the Tourist Information Centre.
+- There is some background noise in the Tourist Information Centre.

 - Our front door is open all year round.